 True car lovers will want to check out the Vault.
 It’s an upgrade for your ticket, but it’s worth it if you want to see this exclusive underground collection of cars that finally opened to the public in 2018.
 It features more than 250 vehicles, including legendary cars such as 2015 McLaren P1 and a 1925 Rolls Royce Phantom I.

 There are also celebrity-owned cars including Steve McQueen’s 1956 Jaguar XKSS.
 There’s even a Mercedes Benz owned by Saddam Hussein and a 1998 Cadillac built for Pope John Paul II to use when he visited Mexico City (he never did ride it, but he did bless the car).
-Because of the COVID-19 pandemic, the museum uploaded a virtual tour of the Vault, so you can take a sneak peek for free.

 Plan Your Visit: Your Petersen Automotive Museum FAQs